-In order to prove the Commonwealth guilty of the offense of homicide by a motor vehicle, the Commonwealth must prove ALL of the following beyond a reasonable doubt (ALL):
+In order to prove the Commonwealth guilty of the offense of homicide by a motor vehicle, the Commonwealth must prove ALL of the following:

-Note that the defendant is legally considered to have caused the death if his or her actions directly and substantially set in motion the entire chain of events that produced the death.
-The defendant is the cause of death if his or her actions produced it in a natural and continuous sequence, and the death would not have occurred without the defendant’s actions.
+Also, a defendant legally caused a death if his or her actions directly set in motion the entire chain of events that produced the death.
+The defendant is the cause of death if his or her actions produced it in a natural sequence.

-Is a defendant convicted of a felony vehicular homicide ever eligible for parole?
+Secondly, Is a defendant ever eligible for parole?

-YES, a defendant convicted of felony vehicular homicide can be eligible for parole and good conduct deductions, provided that the convicted serves the mandatory one-year imprisonment requirement.
+YES, a defendant convicted of felony vehicular homicide is eligible for parole and good conduct deductions.